 Giroux's three-point effort leads Senators past Sharks 5-2 for second win in a row

-OTTAWA — Claude Giroux had a pair of goals and an assist to lead the Ottawa Senators to a 5-2 win over the San Jose Sharks Saturday night.
+Claude Giroux led the way with a pair of goals and an assist as the Senators picked up a solid 5-2 win over the San Jose Sharks Saturday night.
+It was Ottawa's second straight victory and fourth in its last five games.

+“We were playing good hockey for a while and we weren’t getting the result … and when you don’t get the results, you start doubting the way we’re playing, but we just have to trust that the way we’re playing is going to work,” said Giroux.

+"(Saturday) was a great example of you just have to stick with it.”

 Brady Tkachuk, Tim Stutzle and Thomas Chabot also scored for the Senators (10-13-1), while Anton Forsberg made 35 saves.